looak/Gambit/README.md

 Dev Blog
 =====
+### (2018-11-10)
+#### How could I have missed this?
+	[x] Why are we getting out of sync in our bitboard [x] how come it is giving us invalid moves when they are perfectly valid?

+	Well I figured out why it "gets out of sync", it really doesn't.
+I put it out of sync by not undoing EnPassant Take correctly.
+I've found that I'm not placing back the pawn on the correct square after being taken by enPassant.

+	I thought I had tests for this but apparently not.
+Now I do though and it is failing, finally.

+	Now how to fix this...

 ### (2018-11-07)
 #### Good news today!
 	Maybe I'll share it at some later point, exciting stuff though! :)